Prior Conservatories Home Page Create an Outlook that is exceptional

 Building Advice for your DIY Conservatory Kit

 The usual reason most people opt for a building a DIY conservatory is to save money.
-The conservatory's frames, roof, double glassing and roof glazing panels will be manufactured to order and delivered on site, complete with the required installation instructions.
+The conservatory frames, roof, double glazing and roof glazing panels will be manufactured to order and delivered to your property by our own dedicated transport.
+You will already have received the installation instructions by post.
+Many people have built their own so you can rest assured that they are not that difficult and we are here to help.

-Another reason to choose Do-It-Yourself kits is the peace of mind that comes with the knowledge that you know how the conservatory was constructed, coupled with the pride you will feel when you look at your completed "homemade" extension project.
+Another reason to choose Do-It-Yourself kits is the peace of mind that comes with the knowledge that you know how the conservatory was constructed, coupled with the pride you will feel when you look at your completed "Self Built" extension project.
+The savings will be considerable when compared with a 'supply and fit' conservatory.
+With your Prior DIY conservatory however, there is nothing to distinguish it from a fully priced 'supplied and fitted' conservatory.

 How much of the conservatory build you can do yourself depends upon your level of expertise, and the complexity of the conservatory.
 Many people employ a professional to construct the base and brickwork, then assemble and erect the frames and roof themselves on top of this pre-prepared base.
 If you have reasonable handy skills (it's a bit more than just putting together flat pack self-assembly furniture) then you should, with the help of the installation instructions, be able to complete the installation successfully.